mayel/commonspub-valueflows-graphql/README.md

 ## Usage

-This module can be installed as an NPM module straight from Github using the URI `git+https://git@github.com/commonspub/commonspub-valueflows-graphql.git` in `package.json`.
+This module can be installed as an NPM module straight from Github using the URI `git+https://git@github.com/commonspub/commonspub-valueflows-graphql.git#COMMIT_HASH` in `package.json` (replacing `COMMIT_HASH` with the branch, tag or commit ID to reference).

 If done using this method, the schema will be generated automatically at installation time.

 ## Developing